 3 Surprising Ways Marijuana May Help New Years Resolutions

-Lofty New Years resolutions for 2019?
+Lofty New Years resolutions?

 Believe it or not, the path to success might not be as hard as you think.

 Recent data suggests Americans are increasingly turning to an unexpected source to achieve their goals:

 And, to the surprise of skeptics, their strategy’s working.